To assign a new column to Pandas DataFrame:

 3 monitor

-Recall that the template to assign a new column to Pandas DataFrame is:
+You can then use the following template to assign a new column to the DataFrame:

 import pandas as pd